jpravetz/epdoc-logger/README.md

 app.all('*', routeLogger());
 ```

-See test/reqtest.js for an example of how to use a stub request and response method to test middleware.
+See test/app.express.js for an example of how to use a stub request and response method to test middleware.
 This technique can also be useful if you wish to use the req/res/next mechanism in non-express environments.
-As an example, you could have req/res objects for tracking AMQP (RabbitMQ) requests and responses and
+As an example, you could have req/res objects for tracking AMQP (RabbitMQ) or AWS SQS requests and
-associating reqIds with the AMQP requests.
+associating request or session IDs.

-### reqId ###
+### {@link module:reqId}

 Adds ```_reqId``` and ```_hrStartTime``` to the request object.
 These are used later when logging.

-### {@link ResponseLogger} ###
+### {@link module:ResponseLogger} ###

 The responseLogger middleware mixes custom logging methods, similar to those in the logging object,
 into the express ```response``` object.
 This will add request-context-sensitive logging information